AndresRobert/me/README.md

 DUOC College
 2013 – 2016
 Heavy focus on full stack engineering with modules on both front and back end processes.
-Built a fully working CRM system for Car dealers and a working prototype for interior navition in buildings and stores.
+Built a fully working CRM system for Car dealers and a working prototype for interior navigation in buildings and stores.

 **Bachelor of Science**
 University of Santiago